Desert Falcons (board game)

 Desert Falcons is a board game expansion published in 1988 by Game Designers' Workshop.

 Contents

-Desert Falcons is the second expansion module to the Air Superiority air combat game and gives more aircraft types and rule options.
+Desert Falcons is the second expansion module to the Air Superiority air combat wargame and provides more types of aircraft and options for rules.

 Reception

 Lee Brimmicombe-Wood reviewed Desert Falcons for Games International magazine, and gave it 4 stars out of 5, and stated that "For the fervent Air Superiority fan this is an essential buy and I unhesitatingly recommend it, although I suspect that the casual gamer might find the new rules and primitive jets depicted only of passing interest."